trothr/chicory/doc/packages.md

 separating the package name from the version, only one dash is allowed.

-this page "Chicory Packages" last updated 2018-Mar-25 (Sunday) by RMT
+this page "Chicory Packages" last updated 2018-May-14 (Monday) by RMT